Ilva (company)

-Ilva S.p.A. is an Italian steel company that for much of the 20th century was Italy's largest steel producer and one of the largest in Europe.
-In June 2017, Arcelor Mittal became the chief shareholder.
-On 23 April 2021, capital was infused by the government of Mario Draghi, which took a 38% share and 50% of the voting rights.
+ILVA S.p.A. is an Italian steel company in Taranto, that for much of the 20th century was Italy's largest steel producer and one of the largest in Europe.

 History

-Ilva was established in 1905 in Genoa and existed through the decline of European steel manufacturing during the 1970s and 1980s until its final privatization in 1995.
-Ilva main assets, including giant Taranto steelworks, Europe's largest, were acquired by Gruppo Riva.
-In 2012 Taranto steel plant was at the centre of an environmental scandal that led to the arrest and conviction of some Riva family members and the transfer of the steelworks to ArcelorMittal.
+ILVA was established in 1905 in Genoa and existed through the decline of European steel manufacturing during the 1970s and 1980s until its final privatization in 1995.
+ILVA main assets, including giant Taranto steelworks, Europe's largest, were acquired by Gruppo Riva.
+In 2012, Taranto steel plant was at the centre of an environmental scandal, that led to the arrest and conviction of some Riva family members and the transfer of the steelworks to ArcelorMittal.